ec0m3x/KVM-Dynamic-GPU-Passthrough/readme.md

 ## GPU Passthrough Script

-This script is used to start up a virtual machine with GPU passthrough.
+This script is used to start up a virtual machine for gaming with GPU passthrough.
 It is designed to be run on a Linux host system.

 Below are some of my Resources
 + https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF